16,918 'AAPL Company' stories

 While the iPhone, iPad, Apple Watch, and more are made with Apple-designed processors, the Mac lineup has historically relied on third-party companies for its CPUs.
 Over the years, Macs progressed from Motorola 680000 series chips through PowerPC to Intel.

 In 2020, Apple began a two-year transition to the final stage in that journey, with Macs too finally getting Apple-designed chips.
 The first such is the M1 chip, used in the latest Mac mini, MacBook Air, and 13-inch MacBook Pro.
-Other Apple Silicon Macs will follow.
+Other Apple Silicon Macs followed.

 The company’s product lineup includes five different Mac families (MacBook Air, MacBook Pro, iMac, Mac Pro, and Mac mini); four iPad ranges (iPad mini, iPad, iPad Air, iPad Pro); four iPhone 12 models (12, 12 mini, 12 Pro, 12 Pro Max); three main Apple Watch models (SE, Series 3, Series 6); as well as other products, including Apple TV, AirPods, and HomePod mini.